HewlettPackard/Docker-SimpliVity/ops/README.md

 # ssh-keygen
 ```
 3. Configure the following yum repositories, rhel-7-server-rpms and rhel-7-server-extras-rpms as explained in the previous section.
 4. Configure the EPEL repository.
-See here for more information: http://fedoraproject.org/wiki/EPEL.
+For more information, see: http://fedoraproject.org/wiki/EPEL.
 Note that `yum-config-manager` comes with the Infrastructure Server base environment, if you did not select this environment you will have to install the `yum-utils` package.
 ```
 # rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 # yum-config-manager --enable rhel-7-server-extras-rpms